reelest/cost_estimator/README.md

 ### Form Screen

 The form collects the various data from the user.
 The data is stored in a `CostInfoMap`.
 When <button>Estimate cost</button> is clicked, a modal dialog is created showing the user the estimated cost of building the house.
-The dialog contains a button to show a breakdown of the results of the calculation was arrived at.
+The dialog contains a button to show a breakdown of the results of the calculation were arrived at.

 ### Details Screen